 - Low confidence, poor self-worth

-If you are prone to or are currently experiencing multiple symptoms listed above, then it is time to create some lightness and balance in your life.
+If you are prone to or currently experiencing multiple symptoms listed above, it is time to create some lightness and balance in your life.
 It is never too late to make the proper changes you need to find a healthy state of mind and body.
-Here are some highly recommended and effective ways to balance out the heaviness this winter season (or anytime it is needed!).
+Here are some highly recommended and effective ways to balance the heaviness this winter season (or anytime it is needed!).

-11 Ways to Beat Wintertime Depression with Ayurveda
+Uplift Wintertime Depression with Ayurveda

-- Keep dinner light in quality, small in quantity and easy-to-digest
+- Keep dinner light in quality, small in quantity, and easy to digest.

-- Avoid all food after 6pm
+- Avoid all food after 6 pm.

-- Reduce or eliminate heavy foods such as dairy, meat (especially red meat and pork), wheat, gluten, refined grains, refined sugars and processed foods
+- Reduce or eliminate heavy foods such as dairy, meat (especially red meat and pork), wheat, gluten, refined grains, refined sugars, and processed foods.

-2. Keep a healthy sleep schedule; avoid excessive sleeping at night.
+2. Keep a healthy sleep schedule.

 - Total sleep: 6-8 hours